komposter/CommunityPowerEA.com/pages/FAQ.md

 <br />

+### GVManager: WARNING!
+Too long GV name

+If you get Alert like this:

-#### Alert: GVManager: WARNING!
+> GVManager: WARNING!
 Too long GV name ("20674884 CommunityPower MT5 3041  BE_Alerted_S")

-Rename EA with a shorter name (for example, "CP MT5" instead of "CommunityPower MT5 3041").
+Rename the EA with a shorter name (for example, "CP MT5" instead of "CommunityPower MT5 3041").

 To find the EA file, use the File -> Open Data Folder menu, then go to **MQL5\Experts\** folder.